 The mission of the Justice & Peace Ministry is:

-Please look at the documents section on the right to download a
+Please look at the documents section on the right for more information and printable flyers.

 Food Drive for the Homeless served by HOPE Office